Leo741776/Pizza-Time/README.md

 # Pizza Time
-This is an arcade style shoot 'em up game written in Java using JavaFX.
+This is an a shoot 'em up game written in Java using JavaFX.

 ## Additional Library Needed to Run This Program
 JavaFX: https://openjfx.io/